Egg Allergy

 Many vaccines may contain small amounts of egg protein.
 Here is guidance for the MMR (mumps, measles, rubella), influenza (flu), yellow fever, and rabies vaccines for people with egg allergy:

-Yellow fever vaccine: This vaccine is only needed for travel to countries where yellow fever is found.
-Anyone with egg allergy should see an allergy specialist before receiving it as it may contain higher amounts of egg protein (though still very small) than other vaccines.
+• Yellow fever vaccine: This vaccine is only needed for travel to countries where yellow fever is found.
+Anyone with egg allergy should see an allergy specialist before receiving it.

-Rabies vaccine: The most common rabies vaccine (Purified Chick Embryo Cell, PCEC; Rubipur®) also contains small amounts of egg protein.
-For pre-exposure rabies vaccination (for example, before travel or work in high-risk areas), people with severe egg allergy may be offered a different vaccine.
-For post- exposure vaccination (after a bite), it is safe for everyone withegg allergy (even severe allergy) to receive this vaccine.
+• Rabies vaccine: The most common rabies vaccine (Purified Chick Embryo Cell, PCEC; Rubipur®) contains small amounts of egg protein.
+Current guidance states that for pre-exposure rabies vaccination (for example, before travel or work in high-risk areas), people with severe egg allergy may be offered a different vaccine.
+For post-exposure vaccination (after a bite), it is safe for everyone with egg allergy to receive this vaccine.

 Egg allergy and the diet

-Examples of egg containing foods (from BSACI, 2021)
+Examples of egg containing foods (adapted from BSACI, 2021)

 Note: There is a broad range of foods with different amounts of egg and levels of cooking in each category below.
 When following an egg reintroduction protocol, it is essential to follow guidance from healthcare professionals for more detailed instructions about which foods can be tried first and so on.